BUCANL/SDC-LOSSLESS-QC/_episodes/01-running_QC_script.md

 8. Click `| History File |` and add the `qc.htb` script located in `derivatives/BIDS-Lossless-EEG/code/scripts/`.

-9. Open up a terminal window, and navigate to your `BIDS-Lossless-EEG` directory:
+9. Open up a terminal window, and navigate to your project root directory directory:

-    `>> cd path/to/project/directory/Face13/derivatives/BIDS-Lossless-EEG`
+    `>> cd path/to/project/directory/Face13`

 10. In the terminal, list all the data files you’d like to run through the pipeline.
 This can be done using the find command.
 If using the BIDS directory structure, simply type:

-    `>> find . -name "*.edf"`
+    `>> find . -name "*_ll.set"`

 11. This will print a list of all the files that have run through the pipeline, which you can then copy straight from the terminal into the **file** field in the **Run History Template Batch** window, with one path/filename per line.

-12. In the **path** field in the **Run History Template Batch** window, type `derivatives/BIDS-Lossless-EEG`.
 The history template batch window should look like this:

     ![RunHTB]({{ page.root }}/fig/runhtb.png)

-13. Click `| Ok |` to start the QC batch process.
+12. Click `| Ok |` to start the QC batch process.

-14. Once you click `| Ok |`, the QC windows will open for your first file.
+13. Once you click `| Ok |`, the QC windows will open for your first file.
 The files will open in alphabetical order.
 Several windows will open for each file you QC, including:

     <span style="color:red">A.</span> A window that displays the **component** EEG data.
 This is the window that you will be interacting with as you QC.
 You will be making your decisions in this window by adding or removing a manual mark for components or time points.
 Components are sorted by the percent data variance accounted for, with the top components accounting for a greater percentage of the channel data.
 To scroll through the data, use the `<<` and `>>` buttons in this window.
 These buttons will scroll both the component EEG data and the channel EEG data windows (Figure C).
 Your decisions can be saved by clicking the `| Update EEG Structure |` button in **component** EEG data window.